 The following discussion provides information on how you may be able to establish the approximate value of your musical instrument.
 A more definitive estimate can only be made with a professional appraisal.

 There is no simple guide to determine a chemnitzer concertina’s value.
-A mass produced 76-key instrument made in the early 1900s that has double reeds (i.e. two reeds sound for each button pressed) is likely to have much less value then a modern, custom manufactured 104-key chemnitzer that has specially tuned quadruple reeds, high fidelity internal microphone, and reed shifts for multiple voices.
+A mass produced 76-key instrument made in the early 1900s that has double reeds (i.e. two reeds sound for each button pressed) is likely to have much less value than a modern, custom manufactured 104-key chemnitzer that has specially tuned quadruple reeds, high fidelity internal microphone, and reed shifts for multiple voices.
 Collectors or nostalgic musicians may be interested in the vintage concertina, while professional or serious hobbyist musicians would most certainly be interested in the modern concertina which greatly increases its potential sales price.

-The brand, or manufacturer of your concertina will also have a bearing on its value.
+The brand or manufacturer of your concertina will also have a bearing on its value.
 Some manufacturers utilized better materials, design, construction processes, and tuning methods.
 These efforts produced an easier playing and better sounding instrument that is in greater demand by knowledgeable chemnitzer musicians.

 Determining the value of a chemnitzer concertina can be difficult.
 Many variables can affect the instrument’s eventual sales price.
 An assessment must be made of the instrument’s playing condition.